DCNick3/shin-translation-tools/README.md

 See "shin-tl name" column
 of [this spreadsheet](https://docs.google.com/spreadsheets/d/1wGX9FOQq_iXcWMnY9qITCAV7hq1R7_gpWwjkT4_tKDI/edit#gid=0)
-corresponding ti your game to find out what to put here.
+corresponding to your game to find out what to put here.

 The `strings.csv` file will contain the extracted strings.
 It can be edited with a spreadsheet editor like Excel or LibreOffice Calc.